 Get relief from the holiday rush!

 For 25 years, these short concerts offered free of charge have been PEACE’s gift to the community.
 Just 30 minutes long, they give people a way to get relief from the holiday rush.
-We hope you would come and enjoy them!
+We hope you enjoy them!

 No offering will be taken during the concerts.
 If anyone wishes to donate to the Peace Organ Fund, a basket will be available at the back of the church.
 (Peace has launched a campaign to replace the aging organ in the sanctuary.)

-After each mini-concert, the audience is invited to stay for a short prayer service, starting about 5:30 p.m. each Wednesday.
+After each mini-concert, the audience has the option to stay for a short prayer service, starting about 6 p.m. each Wednesday.
 This ancient tradition, called vespers, follows the uplifting musical format of Holden Evening Prayer.
 Music includes a beautiful, modern interpretation of “The Magnificat” – or, Mary’s Song.

 We offer ample parking and handicapped drop-off (drive all the way around the building, to the left, and drop off your passenger at the glass doors underneath the carport).
 For more information, call (530) 273-9631.